jh3nd3rs0n/jargyle/README.md

 ```

-In addition to using this setting, you can set the setting `socks5.onConnect.prepareServerFacingSocket` to `true` in order for preparation to be performed for the server-facing socket.
+In addition to using this setting, you can set the setting `socks5.onConnect.prepareServerFacingSocket` to `true` to allow preparation to be performed for the server-facing socket.

 Partial command line example: